• Make a contribution

 “That figure includes nearly 400 affordable homes which, if completed, would have a significant impact for many residents who are understandably struggling to afford housing on the open market.

 “There can be several reasons for developers not building out sites they have permissions for.
-We know, for example, many of the potential new homes in Reading are larger flatted developments, which means developers will often focus attention on individual housing developments which can be freed up more quickly.
+We know, for example, many of the potential new homes in Reading are larger flat developments, which means developers will often focus attention on individual housing developments which can be freed up more quickly.

-“But there is no doubt that after acquiring planning permission many developers are just waiting on these sites hoping to improve their profit margins, which helps nobody.”
+“But there is no doubt that after acquiring planning permission, many developers are just waiting on these sites, hoping to improve their profit margins, which helps nobody.”

-He explained: “The nature of new housing developments in a tight knit urban town like Reading means we often see peaks and troughs in the numbers, as and when large scale flatted developments come to fruition.
+He explained: “The nature of new housing developments in a tight-knit urban town like Reading means we often see peaks and troughs in the numbers, as and when large-scale flatted developments come to fruition.

 “That doesn’t change the fact that the number of new homes with planning permission where work has not yet begun is significantly higher than the 10-year average in Reading.